 In a probation sentence, the judge imposes the sentence but stops short of sending the defendant to prison.
 Typically, a probationer must meet regularly with a probation officer and follow all conditions set by the court, such as remaining law-abiding (no additional arrests or convictions), attending counseling, or performing community service.
 If a defendant violates a condition of probation, the judge can revoke the suspended sentence and require the defendant to serve time in prison, jail, or another correctional facility (such as probation boot camp).

 Anyone convicted of assault or battery in Georgia can be required to pay restitution, which means reimbursing the victim for any expenses resulting from the crime, such as the cost of medical treatment or counseling.

-If the charges are not dismissed, an attorney may be able to negotiate a plea bargain with the prosecutor on your behalf, or prepare a defense and represent you at trial.
+If the charges are not dismissed, an attorney may be able to negotiate a plea bargain with the prosecutor or prepare a defense and represent you at trial.
 Prosecutors often will negotiate and agree to let the defendant plead guilty to a different, less serious crime.
 Or, the prosecutor may agree to a lighter sentence, such as probation, in exchange for a plea of guilty to the charge.

 Only someone familiar with the local criminal court system and cases like yours will know how good your chances are for a favorable outcome in court or at the negotiating table.
 A knowledgeable attorney will take all of this into consideration, assist you in making decisions about your case, and protect your rights.